Posts

 Image

 Why people should not keep goats in a dog environment, and what to do instead.
-Photo: Christian Nawroth Guest post by Christian Nawroth, PhD .
+Photo: Christian Nawroth By Christian Nawroth, PhD .
 Media coverage of recent goat cognition research gives the impression that goats might be the new dogs when it comes to communicating with humans, and so can make good pets.
 But can you keep a goat in a dog environment?
 Short answer: You shouldn’t, if you care about their welfare.
 Recent media coverage on research on the cognitive skills of goats might have falsely given the impression that goats are horned dog-equivalents.
 Indeed, goats show surprisingly dog-like skills: They gaze at humans in the same way as dogs do when asking for a treat that is out of reach.
 Similarly to dogs, goats are also skilful readers of the human pointing gesture when it comes to using this information to find a hidden reward.
 They also understand that people who have turned their back on them are unable to see them .
-Recently it was discovered that g
+Recently it was discovered that goats, much

 Follow me!